Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 A front page in milliseconds and a 404 in seconds means WordPress renders the 404 through PHP instead of the web server answering it from a cache or a static file.
 The scan then runs at the speed of the second number, and a few hundred probes are enough to exhaust any budget.
 Serving 404s for `wp-content/` from the web server, or putting a cache in front of them, speeds up the scan by an order of magnitude and takes load off the site in normal operation too.
 Allow-list the monitoring host there, and keep the check interval at once per day.

-Otherwise raise `--scan-timeout` and the Director command timeout together, since the command timeout has to stay above the scan timeout or the monitoring agent kills the check first.
+Otherwise raise `--total-timeout` and the Director command timeout together, since the command timeout has to stay above the scan timeout or the monitoring agent kills the check first.
 Or narrow the scan; dropping the plugin and theme enumeration is the biggest single saving:

 ```bash
 ./wordpress-security-scan --url=https://www.example.com --wpscan-enumerate=cb,dbe,bf,u